majidgourkani/ctf-writeup/WEB/2020/sunshineCTF/Password Pandemonium.md

 in this step my password was something like this:  `MEST@@@test11☺`

-the last condithion was:
+the last condition was:

 >**Error!
 Password must be valid JavaScript that evaluates to True.**

-so i must choose a password that pass a true statment in JavaScript (something like 1=1), so after a while i found this and got the flag:
+so i must choose a password that pass a true statement in JavaScript (something like 1=1), so after a while i found this and got the flag: